 Post-apocalyptic drama Snowpiercer is a runaway success for Netflix and producer TNT with season three about to premiere, and a fourth season already commissioned.
 Developed by Josh Friedman and Graeme Manson from the 2013 film of the same name and based on a 1982 French graphic novel, the thriller depicts class warfare and the politics of survival aboard a perpetually moving luxury train.
 Sharpe Sound Studios, which has mixed every episode, certainly wasn’t going to let COVID derail its journey.

-The first season was produced in 2019 with direct hands-on access by creatives with the sound team at the full-service audio house in Vancouver, but the second season was post produced under lockdown.
+The first season was produced in 2019 with direct, hands-on access by creatives with the sound team at the full-service audio house in Vancouver.
+The second season was post produced under lockdown.

 “We leaned heavily into ClearView Flex to keep everyone connected and to help us deal with the typical day-to-day operational running of the series,” says Kelly Cole, Sharpe’s president and senior re-recording mixer.
 “Because ClearView was so successful and proved so easy to use, it became our established way of working through COVID.
 Our executive producers, associate producers and lead picture editor for Snowpiercer all felt very comfortable and at ease using ClearView to work remotely.”